Vulnerability actions#

 python-package-name: 'ansys-<product>-<library>'

-dev-mode: ${{ github.ref != "refs/heads/main" }}
+dev-mode: ${{ github.ref != 'refs/heads/main' }}

 Check actions security action#